vulpineblaze/irc_bot_test001/README.md

     * attack + "I cast lvl.99999999 Magic Missile for 1 damage...", now you have spells
     * heal as negative attack? temporary stat-boost skill?

-  * Death can occur, but isnt implemented
+  * Death can occur, but isnt implemented      *Version 1.0.1*
     * dead Players should'nt be able to attack, be victim, level up, etc..
       * make sure dying is un-fun, something to be avoided